 Humpback Whales may be witnessed from St Lucia as well as Cape Vidal.
 Whale Watching Season Starts June to the end of November.

 When these gentle giants migrate off the shores of St Lucia South Africa during the winter months.
 Breaching of Humpbacks is a common sight and definitely one to remember.

 Boat Based Whale Watching is available from St Lucia, however, please do take note that it is a beach launch and not a harbor launch.
 It is for this reason that whale watching from St Lucia is weather dependent.

 The skipper will inform you as to the possibility of launching on the day of departure.
 This is primarily due to sea conditions that may change on the specific day.

 Beach launching through the surf zone for the first time may only be described as Adventurous, Exciting and Adrenalin filled.
 Prior to departures, all clients will receive a safety briefing on the beach.

 It is imperative that you please take note of the safety precautions at all times.
 Please be advised that clients should not participate in Whale Watching should they be pregnant.

 Beach Launching through the surf zone may be considered a high-impact adventure but one that is an incredible and magnificent outing.

-Whale Watching from St Lucia offers you an opportunity to witness Humpback Whales, Flying Fish, Whale Sharks and Dolphins.
-The magnificent landscape of iSimangaliso Wetland Park by boat is spectacular.
+Whale Watching from St Lucia offers you an opportunity to witness Humpback Whales, Flying Fish, Whale Sharks, and Dolphins.
+The magnificent landscape of iSimangaliso Wetland Park by boat is spectacular to say the least.

 A safety briefing will follow and if the conditions are favorable you will be allocated a seat on the vessel.
 Once lifejackets have been doned and the skipper has completed all checks you are off.
 Sit back and get ready for some magical sights of one of the largest mammals on earth.